gssi/mastitis-detection/README.md

 # Mastitis detection

+## Abstract

+Mastitis is one of the most prevalent and costly diseases in dairy farming, with serious implications for animal welfare and farm sustainability.
+It causes a reduction in milk quantity and quality, financial losses for farmers, and increased risk of infection among herds.
+As prevention and monitoring become increasingly data-driven, understanding how diseases trigger and which biological indicators are most informative is essential to support effective and efficient prevention strategies.
+In our work, we present a modular machine learning-based approach to detect key predictors of clinical mastitis in dairy herds.
+In particular, we aim to address two research questions: (i) how effective are ensemble tree-based classifiers in detecting clinical mastitis and (ii) how post-hoc explainability techniques support feature space reduction while preserving predictive performance and supporting interpretability.
+We train and compare four ensemble classifiers (XGBoost, LightGBM, CatBoost, Random Forest), and we assess feature relevance by combining Permutation Feature Importance and SHAP interaction values techniques.
+Experiments on 41,104 monthly records show consistent performance across splits, with LightGBM reaching slightly higher scores across metrics.
+Moreover, we derive a compact feature subset through explainability analysis, which preserves predictive performance within 2\% of that obtained with the full feature space.
+Our findings suggest that ensemble tree classifiers trained on multi-source and heterogeneous biological data support reliable mastitis detection, and that explainability-driven feature selection promotes interpretability and scalable applications.

 ##  Overview
-This project proposes a modular, machine learning–based, and biologically-informed system for detecting clinical mastitis–related indicators in multi-source biological data.
+This project proposes a modular, machine learning–based, and biologically-informed approach to detect key indicators associated to clinical mastitis in multi-source and heterogeneous biological data.

-The system integrates four key steps:
+The workflow is structured into four main steps:
-1. **Unified dataset construction** --> merging productive, reproductive, clinical, and anagraphic variables into a consistent dataset.
+1. **Unified dataset construction** to merge productive, reproductive, clinical, and anagraphic variables into a consistent dataset.
-2. **Biology-guided data processing** --> applying imputation, transformations, and feature generation strategies grounded in biological plausibility.
+2. **Biology-driven data processing** that includes imputation, transformations, and feature generation strategies grounded in biological plausibility.
-3. **Classifier training** --> leveraging balanced dataset to train multiple tree-based ensemble classifiers (Random Forest, LightGBM, CatBoost, XGBoost).
+3. **Training of tree-based ensemble classifiers** on balanced and structured dataset.
-4. **Post-hoc feature analysis** --> extracting a compact and interpretable set of predictors, useful for decision support and further research.
+4. **Post-hoc feature analysis** to extract a compact and interpretable set of predictors, useful for scalable decision support system and further research.

-The system design follows four guiding principles:
-- **Model consensus** --> evaluating agreement across multiple classifiers to support robust predictions.
-- **Domain-aligned interpretability** --> selecting features that are biologically meaningful and comprehensible for veterinary practitioners.
-- **Actionable decision support** --> producing outputs relevant for both farm-level intervention and scientific research.
-- **Explainability-driven dimensionality reduction** --> supporting  simplified, interpretable, and scalable deployment.
+The main contributions:
+- **Identification of stable predictive patterns** using consensus feature ranking across models.
+- **Explainability-driven reduction of the feature space** to promote scalability.
+- **Generation of interpretable and actionable outputs** enabling effective on-farm decision-making.

 ## Project structure